- Refreshing and preparing a Windows image are operations that can be completed by using dedicated DISM commands.

 - In the cmd window type SFC/ scannow and wait while the scan runs – it might take a while depending on how many files and programs are stored on your device.

-- Afterwards reboot into Windows mode as that should be all.
+- Afterward, reboot into Windows mode as that should be all.

-You can also share your own experience with us and our readers by using the comments field from below – you can also get in touch with our team through our About page, where you can fill up the Contact form.
-Enjoy.
+You can also share your own experience with us and our readers by using the comments field below.